 This course is designed for those students with little or no prior automotive experience.
 The goal of the course is to develop basic automotive competencies.
 Topics will include theory and basic operating principles of the automobile, with the emphasis on simple diagnostic, maintenance and repair procedures.

 BIOLOGICAL SCIENCES

-BIO-200 Concepts of Biology 3.0 Units / 3.0 hours LEC Credit course for grade or Pass/No Pass This course will introduce students to the characteristics, structures and processes of living organisms as they relate to society and the environment
+BIO-200 Concepts of Biology

+This course will introduce students to the characteristics, structures and processes of living organisms as they relate to society and the environment

 BIO-201 Concepts of Biology Lab